nshenderov/strapi-plugin-ckeditor/MIGRATION.md

 To transition to the new configuration method, copy and paste your configuration from the existing configuration file into `/src/admin/app.js|tsx`:

-(Alternatively you can move you configuration file to `/src/admin/`, export the configuration, and then import it in `admin.js|tsx`)
+(Alternatively you can move your configuration file to `/src/admin/`, export the configuration, and then import it in `admin.js|tsx`)

 **Before (v4):**